-The building itself however is still shaking and obviously ready to collapse.
-It’s somehow without a base and not connected to the ground at all.
-It’s completely illogical how it stood in the first place and undeniably the primary contributing factor to the dangers and chaos going on within as whatever was holding the building up is either gone or crumbled sufficiently that the whole thing is about to come down.
-As I take in the bigger picture, I’m temporarily confused as my previously undeniable convictions as to what was best to do in the chaos and who was to blame have instantly been scoped to a small & ignorant perspective in a much larger context and I realise just how wrong I was.
+The building itself however, is still shaking and obviously ready to collapse.
+It’s somehow missing a ground floor and as far as I could see, completely disconnected from the ground.
+It’s completely illogical how it’s standing in the first place, and suddenly this is the primary probable cause for the dangers and chaos going on within, as whatever was holding the building up has been mostly removed/sufficiently crumbled away that the whole thing is about to come down.
+As I take in the bigger picture, I’m temporarily confused as my previously undeniable convictions as to what was best to do in the chaos and who was to blame have instantly been scoped to a small & ignorant perspective in a much larger context, and I realise just how wrong I was.

 I had been trying to head deeper into the danger instead of fleeing the building, genuinely convinced it was the safest option I had.
 I also held such fury and rage within me for the obscure ‘light-tree’ while being completely oblivious to the lack of foundation under the building.
 Yet within a single moment of seeing outside my otherwise enclosed box, I became able to realise how wrong I was.
-Trusting the sturdy structure of the building due to it’s internal appearances was doing me no good.
-Neither was holding on to such hatred for the light-tree outside, but I genuinely couldn’t see that at all, until I was free of the place I was in.
+Trusting the sturdy structure of the building due to it’s internal appearances was doing me serious disfavour.
+Neither was holding on to such hatred for the light-tree outside, which just focussing on for a moment, was somehow able to pull me out.
+But I genuinely couldn’t see any of that at all, until I was free of the place I was in.

-Before this experience, generally speaking, I didn’t think of myself as the blind one, pursuing something wrong, blaming others or engaged in producing my own demise.
+Before this experience, generally speaking, I didn’t think of myself as the blind one, pursuing something wrong, blaming others or engaged in contributing to my own demise.
 I had spent most of my life trying to be a decent person even when that was lame or ‘image-shattering’, as it sometimes was.
 Yes, doing so also included plenty of self-righteous, misguided attempts to ‘correct others’, while I still had countless flaws of my own that I should be working on.
 I do apologise for all of that and also for any of it that occurs in the future as I suspect my shortcomings won’t see their end today, just because I’m writing about them now.
-Regardless, I acquired, through the dream, a deeper appreciation of both how ignorant I can be of my own position, as well as how genuine and honest somebody can be while doing what seems to be ‘blatantly wrong’.
+Regardless, I acquired, through the dream, a deeper appreciation for both how ignorant I can be of my own position, as well as how genuine and honest somebody can be while doing what seems from the outside, to be blatantly wrong.

 This has allowed me to become more willing to hear opposing views, and created within me a greater love, patience and understanding for those who appear to ‘want’ to do the wrong thing.
 Another phrase I often find myself repeating is “all wrongs are but progression away“, meaning to assume any evil that others do is beyond our capacity, is dangerously unwise.
 None of us truly appreciate how little we had to do with the creation of our current existence, whatever that may be.
 Every single day we enjoy the benefits of relationships, societies, technologies and in general, a life that has been in the works and ever-building over generations and millenniums, long before we came into the scene.
-We all have such a tiny claim on all the good we experience and have access to that if we think of ourselves as ‘deserving’ of having ‘earned the right’ and simultaneously go on believing that others aren’t ‘deserving’ or haven’t ‘earned the right’, is incredibly unhelpful.
+We all have such a tiny claim on all the good we experience and have access to, that if we assume ourselves to ‘be deserving’ or having ‘earned the right’ to such things and simultaneously go on believing that others ‘aren’t deserving’ or haven’t ‘earned the right’, is incredibly ignorant and unhelpful.

 Of course I agree we can do good things and earn just rewards.
 We can become worthy of more.
 That doesn’t however mean that we’ve earned everything we have.
 It also doesn’t give a sufficiently wide perspective or sufficiently detailed resolution of the image that is the entirety of our existence and how little part we’ve played to be here.
 None of us have truly earned our place.
 Nobody has ever presented the math that covers the entirety of variables required to calculate one’s worth which is exactly what’s needed for any of us to be justified either hating others or demanding more from them for ourselves.
 It’s incalculable.
 Immeasurable.

-Long story short, we must both assume there’s things we don’t know and be willing to be helpful no matter our standing.
+Long story short: It seems our own ignorance is one of the largest contributing factors for why we pursue gratification and our own destruction.
+Therefore, to be wise, we must always both assume there’s things we don’t know and be willing to be helpful no matter our standing.
 This is the way.
-If we’re wrong, people will still want us around and we’ll eventually figure it out.
-If we’re right, people will still want us around and they’ll eventually figure it out.
-Remembering that truth is self-revealing, we don’t need to try to convince anybody of anything except our love for each other.
-Let everyone pick up and put down whatever truth they want, the good stuff survives while the garbage fades with time.
+If we’re wrong about something, people will still want us around and we’ll eventually figure out that we’re wrong.
+If we’re right, people will still want us around and they’ll eventually figure it out for themselves.
+Remembering that truth is self-revealing, we don’t need to try to convince anybody of anything except perhaps our love for each other.
+Let everyone pick up and put down whatever truth they want, the good stuff survives the garbage that fades with time.